Your Child's Checkup: 2.5 Years (30 Months)

 Eating.
 Don't be surprised if your toddler skips meals occasionally or loves something one day and won't touch it the next.
 Schedule 3 meals and 2–3 healthy snacks a day.
-You're in charge of the menu, but let your child be in charge of how much of it he or she eats.
+You're in charge of the menu, but let your child be in charge of how much they eat.

 Peeing and pooping.
-Most toddlers are ready to begin potty training when they're between 2 and 3 years old.
+Most toddlers are ready to begin potty training when they're 2–3 years old.
 Signs that your child is ready to start potty training include:

 - showing interest in toilet (watching parent or sibling in the bathroom, sitting on potty chair)

 - staying dry for longer periods

 - pulling pants down and up with your help

 - connecting feeling of having to go with peeing and pooping

 - communicating that diaper is wet or dirty

 Sleeping.
-Your child needs about 11 to 14 hours of sleep.
+Your child needs about 11–14 hours of sleep.
 This might still include an afternoon nap.